What is Considered “Normal Wear and Tear” vs. Tenant Damage?

 Landlords are responsible for the repairs, maintenance, or upgrades from normal wear and tear.
 However, tenant-caused damages fall on the renters to repair or replace.
 Additionally, when considering the return of a security deposit, anything beyond typical wear and tear could require you to hold on to that deposit.

-Today we take a closer look at the differences between these types of damage to help you handle them properly for your Detroit investment properties!
+In this blog, we’ll define normal wear and tear and discuss the differences between these types of damage to help you handle them properly for your Detroit investment properties!

 Comparing Normal Wear and Tear vs. Tenant Damage